ira-kolyaskina/LexNorm/README.md

 - **Dataset**

-The `data/dataset/RuLexNorm.norm` file contains the core dataset of over 6,000 Russian text pairs from Twitter (X), mapping informal utterances to their normalized equivalents.
+The `data/RuLexNorm.norm` file contains the core dataset of over 6,000 Russian text pairs from Twitter (recently X), mapping informal utterances to their normalized equivalents.
 - **Model**

 The provided baseline model for lexical normalization is implemented in PyTorch using the Hugging Face transformers library.
 It is based on a fine-tuned version of the Qwen2.5-3B model, adapted for Russian.

-The model is saved in the `LexNorm/model/trained_model/` directory.
+The model is saved in the `LexNorm/model/` directory.

 ## Data Format

-The dataset is provided in a data/dataset/RuLexNorm.norm file.
 The corpus is organized into entries separated by blank lines.
 Each entry consists of one or more lines representing a single text pair.

 Each line within an entry follows this structure:
 *   **Original token** `[TAB]` **Normalized form**